Alberthzaid/ModelMath/README.md

 <div align="center">
-  A rag system that predicts the winner of the 2026 FIFA World Cup.
+  A rag system that predicts the winner of the 2026 FIFA World Cup, for the final project of calculus II.
 </div>
 <div align="center"><b>